decentralized-identity/credential-manifest/spec/spec.md

 https://tools.ietf.org/html/draft-handrews-json-schema-02

 ```
-NOE: _Wallet Rendering_ is still under development and should be considered unstable.
+NOTE: _Wallet Rendering_ is still under development (also at DIF) and should be considered unstable until a stable version is released.
 ```

 ### Credential Manifest